VishalliMaini/AutoMuteTone/README.md

-# Audio Mixer with GStreamer in Go
+# Audio Mixer with GStreamer in Go lang

 This project implements an audio mixer using GStreamer in Go.
 The application takes audio from a microphone and a test tone generator, adjusting the output based on the microphone's audio level.